-Now, you should have Filezilla Server installed to the Server.
-Next you would need to connect to the server.
+Now, you should have Filezilla Server installed on the Server.
+Next, you would need to connect to the server.

-2. Next, enter in the server information.
-Typically if this is installed on a single VPS, localhost and the port you configured earlier in this article would be the information you would input, as well as the password you have set.
+2. Next, enter the server information.
+Typically, if this is installed on a single VPS, localhost and the port you configured earlier in this article would be the information you would input and the password you have set.
 Then click Connect.

 3. Once the client has loaded, click the User icon on the top bar.

 4. Next, click add on the general tab that loads first.